abhi93shekJha/django_instagram_clone/django_notes/api_notes.md

         model = UserProfile
         # this will give all the field except what is excluded
         exclude = ('is_verified',)

+# the field's name should be same when passing in request payload.
+It is same as created in Model :)
 ```

 ### Authentication vs Authorization